paraskevasleivadaros/paraskevasleivadaros.github.io/_posts/2024-01-01-what-are-the-best-platforms-for-learning-cloud-skills.md

 - LinkedIn Learning: Great for professionals seeking to integrate cloud skills with their business and career objectives

 ## Interactive Labs
 Hands-on experience is crucial for mastering cloud technologies.
 Interactive labs provide a simulated environment where you can practice real-world scenarios.
 Google Cloud Skills Boost, for instance, offers Qwiklabs and hands-on labs that let you use actual Google Cloud resources.
-A Cloud Guru offers Hands-On Labs to supplements its courses.
+A Cloud Guru offers Hands-on Labs to supplements its courses.

 ## Video Tutorials
 Video tutorials are perfect for visual learners.
 They offer step-by-step instructions and demonstrations.
 YouTube channels dedicated to cloud computing can be a valuable resource.
 I personally prefer A Cloud Guru since it has well structured learning paths for all levels of learners.